Switching your print on demand supplier? Get in touch with us here

 While you’re sourcing inspiration for your designs, look beyond basic shapes.
 You may want to seek out funny sayings, famous quotes, or niche-related references to incorporate into your shirt design.
 Remember who will wear your finished product to guide your chosen design elements.

 As you gather ideas for your t-shirt, don’t be afraid to experiment with multiple design components.
-Consider the potential color combinations for your shirt and how different color palettes can influence your design.
+Consider the potential color combinations for your finished shirt and how different color palettes can influence your design.
 Eye-catching graphics and images will make your design pop and help coordinate your color palette.
 Play around with various design components until they feel right!

 2. Choose a print on demand service